OPT Front Desk Receptionist Jobs

 Lead with your OPT authorization upfront

 Mention your OPT EAD and authorized work period in your cover letter or application.
-Many hiring managers confuse OPT with H-1B sponsorship.
+Many hiring managers confuse OPT with H-1B visa sponsorship.
 Clarifying that you're already authorized to work removes the most common reason employers pass on international candidates.

 Target industries with high front desk demand